 To receive additional information about this program and speak with a member of our team, complete the form.

-Graduates from our programs hold positions in academia, national laboratories, government agencies, major medical facilities, and industry.
-They have been successful in gaining employment in areas dealing with material properties, electro-optics, computer modeling, advanced radiation detection for nuclear physics and homeland security, as well as radiation safety and protection, medical diagnostic imaging, and therapeutic medical physics.
+Graduates from our programs hold positions in academia, national laboratories, government agencies, major medical facilities and industry.
+UMass Lowell alumni have been successful in gaining employment in areas dealing with material properties, electro-optics, computer modeling, advanced radiation detection for nuclear physics and homeland security, as well as radiation safety and protection, medical diagnostic imaging, and therapeutic medical physics.